Edmonton: Performing arts

 Francis Winspear Centre for Music is a performing arts centre in downtown Edmonton.
 The centre is home to the Edmonton Symphony Orchestra.

-Francis Winspear Centre for Music opened in 1997 after years of planning and fundraising.
+The Francis Winspear Centre for Music opened in 1997 after years of planning and fundraising.
 Described as one of the most acoustically perfect concert halls in Canada, it is home to the Edmonton Symphony Orchestra and hosts a wide variety of shows every year.
 It seats 1,932 patrons and houses the $3-million Davis Concert Organ, the largest concert organ in Canada.

-Citadel Theatre, named after The Salvation Army Citadel in which Joe Shoctor first started the Citadel Theatre Company in 1965.
+Citadel Theatre, named after the Salvation Army Citadel in which Joe Shoctor first started the Citadel Theatre Company in 1965.
 It is now one of the largest theatre complexes in Canada, with five halls, each specializing in different kinds of productions.
 In 2015 the Citadel Theatre also became home to Catalyst Theatre.

-Northern Alberta Jubilee Auditorium, a 2,534 seat venue which had over a year of heavy renovations as part of the province's 2005 centennial celebrations.
+Northern Alberta Jubilee Auditorium, a 2,534-seat venue which had over a year of heavy renovations as part of the province's 2005 centennial celebrations.
 Both it and its southern twin in Calgary were constructed in 1955 for the province's golden jubilee and have hosted many concerts, musicals, and ballets.
-On the front of the building is a quote from Suetonius' Life of Augustus: "He found a city built of brick – left it built of marble."
-It is located on the University of Alberta grounds.
+On the front of the building is a quote from Suetonius' "Life of Augustus": "He found a city built of brick – left it built of marble."
+It is on the University of Alberta grounds.

-The Edmonton Theatre District in neighbourhood of Old Strathcona have a number of venues including the ATB Financial Arts Barns (headquarters of the Edmonton International Fringe Festival), The Walterdale Playhouse, and the Varscona Theatre (base of operations for several theatre companies, including Teatro la Quindicina, Shadow Theatre, Die-Nasty, Plane Jane Theatre, and Grindstone Theatre!).

-The Roxy is a purpose-built theatre and multidisciplinary arts centre that opened on April 14, 2022, and is owned and operated by Theatre Network.
-This venue is located on 124th Street.

-Mayfield Dinner Theatre is a live performance theatre bringing entertainment to Edmontonians for over 50 years.
-The Theatre is famous for its dining and world-class productions, featuring incredible cast and crew from across Canada and around the globe.
-The venue is located along the Mayfield Road in west Edmonton.

-Jubilations Dinner Theatre is a long-standing entertainment venue that combines live theatre with a multi-course dinner.
-It's known for its parodies of popular culture, featuring talented actors who engage the audience and offer a unique Canadian experience.
-It is located within West Edmonton Mall.